eksandral/eksandral.github.io/1brc-php.md

 date: 2024-03-21
 ---
 ## It's All Gone ThePrimeagen.
-He was watching about 1BRC in GO.
+Everything started form the ThePrimeagen video where he was reactingt to [1BRC in GO](https://www.youtube.com/watch?v=cYng524S-MA).
-A few weeks later, in the internal company's chat, I saw a link to an article on 1BRC in PHP, and people were discussing it.
+A few weeks later, in the internal company's chat, I saw (a link to an article on 1BRC in PHP)[https://dev.to/realflowcontrol/processing-one-billion-rows-in-php-3eg0], and people were discussing it.
-Then, I thought, am I capable of doing it by myself?
-Am I good enough in PHP to do it?
+Then, I thought,hmm... am I capable of doing it?
+Am I good enough in PHP for that?
-The main issue was that PHP does not have built-in multi-thread functionality(`die("It's born to")`).
-It can create a new process with `proc_open` but is a blocking operation.
-So you can't actually compete with GO, for example.
-Until PHP 8.0 where a Fiber class was introduced.
+My main concert was that I have a skill issue in multi-thread PHP.
+Never used it for tasks where other languages are better.
+So let's find out...

 ## The story...
 Let's talk about the constraints of the task.